Miya Ponsetto's Interview With Gayle King Is Peak White Privilege

 Here's where the video picks up: After sharing that the hotel returned her phone to her, which they had reportedly recovered from the Uber she left it in, Ponsetto downplays her actions against the Harrolds, saying that “it didn’t seem like my accusations bothered the son and father because they were enjoying a nice meal after this whole encounter.”
 King then asks Ponsetto to recall the day of the incident, since she says she wants to “move on” and “keep [the interview] short and sweet.”
 As Ponsetto starts recalling the hours leading up to the assault, she declares that she wasn’t racial profiling the guests she believed took her phone and reiterated that she simply could not be doing that because she is of Puerto Rican and Italian descent.

 King then interrupts her and asks: “Does that mean that you can’t be racist?
-Because you’re a woman of color?,” Ponsetto replies: “Exactly.”
+Because you’re a woman of colour?,” Ponsetto replies: “Exactly.”
 “Well, I would disagree with that.
-People of color can be racist, too,” King responds.
+People of colour can be racist, too,” King responds.

 It should come as little surprise that Ponsetto, whose lawyer appears to want to walk into a swimming pool during every minute of this interview, continues to have the same attitude about what could have ended in a very racist attack against an innocent teenager.
 But perhaps what is even more jarring now, after the fact, is that she was given an opportunity to explain her actions — a platform to share her side of things — and she is attacking the very person who was willing to give her the benefit of the doubt, who is also a Black woman.